Manishearth/manishearth.github.io/source/drafts/fraud.md

  [^smtp]: Though this depends on the actual mail servers in use.
 It is almost completely not a problem in the modern era.
  [^ss7]: Less likely than email: see "SS7 attacks".
 Stingrays are also a tool used by law enforcement, though that requires a physical presence, and state-level actors have a lot more tools at their disposal here in general anyway.
  [^not-an-expert]: I'm not an expert at this.
 I like reading about fraud and scams, and I like thinking about security, but I recommend listening to others who are better experts in these fields.
+ [^fido]: FIDO2/WebAuthn, *where offered*, include the website's domain in the cryptographic exchange, so a phishing website cannot simply pass the signature through.

 <details><summary>📝📝📝Cutting room floor</summary>